-Ask corporate lobbyists which presidential contender is most feared by their clients and the answer is almost always the same -- Democrat John Edwards.
+Ask corporate lobbyists which presidential contender is most feared by their clients and the answer is almost always the same -- Democrat

 The former North Carolina senator's chosen profession alone raises the hackles of business people.
 Before entering politics, he made a fortune as a trial lawyer.